BigPolarBear1/factorization/README.md

 Update: Wasted day today.
 I was going over the implementation details again.
 And I realized the by far EASIEST way to do this is to set it up like I do in the uploaded PoC... but instead of bruteforce trying to find two different k values for the same linear coefficient y (zx^2-yx+nk) which produces the same polynomial value.. if we find one.. then we can simply use a hashmap to look up another k value.. now that I understand how this discriminant actually works.. its actually super simple.
 Just overcomplicating things in my stupid head.
 Like.. the solution is so obvious and easy..
 I feel sick to my stomach for having missed it for so long..
 I got really really close last spring.. just didn't have the mathematical maturity yet I guess.
 Anyway.. now that I've settled on an approach... time to start coding...

+As always... anything happens before I finish this, it was the fucking american nazi cowards.

 </br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br></br>
 -------------------------------------------------------------------------
 #### Rants